 The Appalachian Trail Conservancy is looking for volunteers to help with maintaining and building parts of the trail.
 For your work you will receive food and basic accommodation.
 They will also provide your tools and safety equipment, all you have to do is show up.
 What could be a better reason to strap on your hiking boots and go for it?

 These are just a few of the many opportunities out there for anyone of any age who wants to travel abroad.
-Sure, you could go on a two week package holiday to a beach somewhere and have a nice relaxing time, but if you really want to think outside the box, shift your perspective and have an adventure that changes your life – look into one of these opportunities.
+If you really want to think outside the box, shift your perspective and have an adventure that changes your life – look into one of these opportunities.

-No matter what age you are, you are never too old to try something new, challenge yourself, see the world and make new friends.
-Why let the 20 something’s have all the fun?
+No matter what age you are, you’re never too old to try something new, challenge yourself, see the world and make new friends.
+Why let the 20-somethings have all the fun?

 Let us know about your travel plans in the comments below!